Policies

 BLACK RIVER PUBLIC SCHOOL IS A CLOSED CAMPUS

 Black River Public School is a closed campus.
-After arriving at school, students are considered to be in attendance and may not leave campus for any reason without approval from a parent or administration.
+After arriving at school, students are considered to be in attendance and may not leave campus for any reason without approval from a parent, guardian, or school administration.
+This includes walking off campus to buy food at local stores after being dropped off.
 Students who leave campus without official approval are considered unexcused and will be subject to disciplinary action including suspension from school and/or expulsion depending on the extent of the violation of the closed campus policy.
+All students are expected to remain on campus during their lunch period, with the exception of those granted senior lunch privileges.
+These privileges are extended to eligible seniors who have met the academic and behavioral requirements established by the school, and are limited to the last full day of the academic week (typically Friday).
+Underclassmen are not permitted to leave campus during lunch under any circumstances, and parents may not call in to excuse their students in order to participate in senior lunch privileges.
+Violations of the policy compromise student safety and the integrity of school procedures and will be addressed accordingly by school administration.

 SCHOOL CLOSINGS AND DELAYS

-Information about emergency school closing and delayed starts will be displayed on the Black River Public School website, relayed to families through the District's push notification on the StayConnected app (parents must sign up for this feature), and will be communicated to the local media outlets; WOOD TV8, WZZM TV13 and FOX17.
+Information about emergency school closing and delayed starts will be displayed on the Black River Public School website, emailed via Infinite Campus and communicated to the local media outlets; WOOD TV8, WZZM TV13 and FOX17.
 Parents should always refer to the Black River website for final decisions and notices.

 Cell Phones